shadow-1310/obsedian_notes/Recommender System - Book.md

 	-
 - Q6: Findin duplicate entries where it has Name, Authors and Publisher field same value
 	- ![[Pasted image 20230812144336.png]]
+## Exploration with SQL for goodreads10k data
+### data cleaning
+- Q1- finding total records in all tables
+	- q1.1 - all records in books table
+		- image
+	- q1.2 - all records in ratings table
+		- image
+- Q2 - finding and cleaning missing values for all the columns in all tables
+	- q2.1 - for books table
+		- q2.1.1 - check for title column
+			- image
+- Q3. check for duplicate entry in all tables
+	- q3.1 - check for books table
+		- image
+### data exploration
+-
 ## Modular Coding
 ### create the directory structure
 - make a template.py and define the directory structure there